NASWA-OpenUI/Overview/CODE_OF_CONDUCT.md

-# Open UI Initiative Community Guidelines
+# Open UI Initiative Code of Conduct

 ## Our Pledge